paucabar/N-Cadherin-mediated_adhesion_assay/README.md

 5. Ok
 6. Adjust the parameters.
 Know more about the parameters of the workflow on the **wiki page (not yet)**
 7. Run
-8. A series of new files will be saved within the selected directory: a parameter (.txt) file, a results table (.csv) file and the ROI (.zip) files (if checked)
+8. A series of new files will be saved within the selected directory: a parameter file (.txt), a results table file (.csv) and, if checked, the ROI files (.zip)

 ## Contributors